-The General Plasma Science (GPS) program is focused on research at the frontiers of basic and low temperature plasma science.
-Focus areas include: (1) dynamical processes in laboratory plasmas, magnetospheric, solar, and astrophysical plasmas, such as magnetic reconnection, particle energization, plasma dynamo, turbulence and transport, energetic particles, flows, collisional and collisionless shocks; (2) understanding the behavior of dusty plasmas, non-neutral, single-component matter and/or anti-matter plasmas, and ultra-cold neutral plasmas; and (3) understanding plasma processes and/or plasma chemistry in low temperature plasmas, interfacial plasma, plasma-surface interaction, interaction of plasma with materials and/or biomaterials, microplasmas, synthesis of nanomaterials, and microelectronics processing.
+General plasma science supports research at the frontiers of basic and low temperature plasma science.
+Focus areas include: (1) dynamical processes in laboratory plasmas, magnetospheric, solar, and astrophysical plasmas, such as magnetic reconnection, particle energization, plasma dynamo, turbulence and transport, energetic particles, flows, collisional and collisionless shocks; (2) understanding the behavior of dusty plasmas, non-neutral, single-component matter and/or anti-matter plasmas, and ultra-cold neutral plasmas; and (3) understanding plasma processes and/or plasma chemistry in low temperature plasma, interfacial plasma, plasma-surface interaction, interaction of plasma with materials and/or biomaterials, microplasmas, the synthesis of nanomaterials, and low temperature plasma research relevant to microelectronics.